xtwang822/rolls-django/README.md

 ## 6. License

-This library is licensed under the Mozilla Public License Version 2.0.
+This library is licensed under the Apache-2.0 License.